Have you tried Rotkohl? This braised German red cabbage is tender, tangy, and absolutely delicious!

 So, I mentioned I was going to try to use up the rest of the red cabbage from my Asian Fusion Salad earlier this week.
 I did it!

 Michael’s family, on the other hand, has a rich German heritage and his family has very much kept it alive and well.
-His father and sister served church missions there and speak German fluently, German words find their way into normal conversations, and almost everyone in the family took German in school at one time or another.
+His father and sister lived there for a few years in college and speak German fluently, German words find their way into normal conversations, and almost everyone in the family took German in school at one time or another.
 We have all sorts of German and Swiss recipes from his side of the family, and there were a few I’d never tried.

 Rotkohl was one of them.
 I used the family recipe, and, while it was cooking, did a little more research on the subject.

 As anyone who’s ever eaten some of the more popular German food knows, sauerkraut and other pickled/vinegary foods are quite common.
 For those who find sauerkraut a little too strong or sour (Heh… accidentally typed ‘sauer’), rotkohl is a sweeter, less pungent alternative.

 Basically a sweet-and-sour braised red cabbage, rotkohl (pronounced “rote-coal”) can be made one of two ways.
 The first is a more vinegary, sauerkraut-ish version, and the second sweetens things and tones down the vinegar with the addition of browned butter.
 Michael’s family recipe uses browned butter, but I snuck a taste before adding it in, and found I liked it both ways.

 We made a whole German meal out of the dish by pairing it with (what else?) grilled sausages and some German potato salad, complete with a warm, vinegary, bacon-infused dressing.

 Note on the recipe: the flavor improves with time, so whether or not you add the browned butter, feel free to make it ahead of time and let it rest in the refrigerator.
 Just bring it to room temperature or warm it up a touch before serving.